 Ms Suzanne Falvi

 Ms Falvi leads the AEMC’s Strategy and Economic Analysis division.
-She joined the AEMC in 2012 as a senior lawyer and subsequently led the team responsible for reviews and rule changes relating to system security and reliability which have been a principal focus for the energy market bodies in the past year has been the extensive systemsecurity work program.
-She also leads the Reliability Panel Secretariat.
-Before her appointment as Senior Director, Suzanne was one of the AEMC’s Senior Lawyers.
-She previously worked as a Senior Policy Adviser for the ACT Government in their energy policy team, as in-house counsel in solar technology R&D company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
-She holds Bachelor of Economics, a Bachelor of Law with Honours and a Master of Laws in International Law from the Australian National University.
+She joined the AEMC in 2012 as a senior lawyer and subsequently led the team responsible for reviews and rule changes relating to system security and reliability which have been a principal focus for the energy market bodies in the past three years.
+She also leads the Reliability Panel secretariat.
+She previously worked as a senior policy adviser for the ACT Government in their energy policy team, as in-house counsel in a solar technology research and development company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
+She holds a Bachelor of Economics, a Bachelor of Law with Honours and a Master of Laws in International Law from the Australian National University.

 Ms Gayee McGrath